LeandroFernandezRuhl/spring-movie-api/README.md

 }
 ```

-### Pendent implementation
-* To search for movies by genre, director, title, year, duration, release date, or availability, send a GET request to /api/movies/search with the appropriate query parameter(s).
-For example, to search for movies by genre, send a GET request to /api/movies/search?genre=Drama.

 ## User Endpoints
 ### REGISTER
 To register a new user, send a POST request to /api/auth/register with the user details in the request body: